 Only one study has examined the effects of cannabinoids on the pharmacokinetics of antiretrovirals.
 Researchers in the study concluded that the use of marijuana or dronabinol is unlikely to impact antiretroviral efficacy(38).

 Quality of Life

-HIV disease is among the most distressing of diseases, having numerous and life-changing effects on the patients.
+HIV disease is among the most distressing of conditions, having numerous and life-changing effects on the patients.
 Thus, the assessment of QOL is essential.

-Research defines QOL as an overall sense of well-being, including happiness and satisfaction with life as a whole.
+Research published in the Indian Journal of Sexually Transmitted Diseases and AIDS defines QOL as an overall sense of well-being, including happiness and satisfaction with life as a whole(39).